 Blackwater Falls State Park is replete with picnic sites for parties of all sizes.
 Several are located near Pendleton Lake and a large covered pavilion will keep your crew dry during the many unscheduled summer rainstorms.
 You’re sure to find the perfect spot to unpack your picnic basket—maybe even a rocky outcropping with a view.

-Take a Hike at Blackwater Falls State Park
+Blackwater Falls State Park Trails

 “In every walk with nature, one receives far more than he seeks.”
 John Muir said it, but you’ll think it as you explore the more than 20 miles of trail weaving through Blackwater Falls State Park.
 Trails range from easy to difficult and offer breathtaking canyon vistas, shadowy hemlock forests, wildlife sightings, and, of course, waterfall views.
 Grab a trail map at the visitors center and ask a ranger for the inside scoop.